NihalYagmur/NLP-pipeline/README.md

 + concept-extraction.py takes a sentence as input and find concepts associated with each word - based on ConceptNet.
 This code works in python3.
 The output is in JSON format.
 + ccg.py takes a sentence as input and finds the associated matches for the words from morph.xml file (openccg).
 + testccg.py takes a sentence as input and finds the relations from morph.xml and types.xml files, creating tuples and triples.
-+ fullv2.py takes a sentence as input and connects all relations into one output.
++ fullv2.py takes a sentence as input and connects all relations.

 # Java Implementation
 + App.java has been written in Java and JRE 8 is required.